 What about a child in the house?
 Having a toddler at home can be an issue as small children can exit the house through the dog door.
 Again, you might want to opt for an automated dog door that’ll only open for your dog.

 Having a door that is weatherproof when you live in an area that gets extreme heat in summer, heavy rain in autumn, or deep snow in winter is essential.
 A weatherproof dog door will help insulate your home as heat and cold air can escape when the door opens.
 These all-weather doggie doors are the best ones on the market and are the ideal way to increase insulation for maximum energy efficiency.
 There are many doors whose flap uses magnetic seals that keep them closed in gusts up to 50 mph.

 Moreover, there is also a wide choice of frames to choose from.
 Most dog doors feature plastic or metal frames, the former being cheaper and the latter more expensive but stronger.
-If your door is subject to a direct sun, you should opt for a metal frame to make your door more durable.
+If your door is subject to direct sun, you should opt for a metal frame to make your door more durable.

 Ease of dog door installation